nhs-digital-gp-it-futures/NHSBuyingCatalogue/beta-private/README.md

 This is Private Repository for Buying Catalogue Development during Beta phase of GP IT Futures.

+## Setup

+For a brief guide for how to get started developing the Catalogue see the [DevSetup](DevSetup.md)

 ## Environment Variables

 over time the number of environment variables used by the system slowly grew.
 Here is a comprehensive list of the variables this system uses, as well as a table providing a example values and usages for each variable.